Transient Ischemic Attack

 Slurred or garbled speech perhaps difficulty in understanding others

-Sudden blindness, may be one eye or possibly in both – also brig on double vision
+Sudden blindness, maybe one eye or possibly in both – also bring on double-vision

 Dizziness, loss of balance or coordination